Tips for Studying Tree Rings

 It seems our favorite graph paper for creating skeleton plots is no longer made.
 On the "Supplies" page, click on "Laboratory supplies" and you'll see a link to a web site where you can download software for creating your very own green-tinted graph paper on your own color printer!

-Masking tape for core mounting:
+Scotch tape for core mounting:

 Once the tree rings in your wood are correctly crossdated, you should "prick" holes permanently into your rings: one hole = every 10th decade ring, two holes = 50th mid-century ring, three holes = century ring, and four holes = millennium ring).
 To do this, use dissecting needles, also called biological probes.
 High-quality metal needles are worth the extra money.

-Stabilizing wet wood:
+Stabilizing wet wood with PEG:

 Sometimes we wish to preserve entire sections of wet wood for analysis.
 Use a low-molecular liquid such as polyethylenglycol (PEG) 200 or PEG 400 to soak the wood in a PEG-bath.
 Low viscosity PEG 400 enables the liquid to spread in the wet wood.
 After drying, PEG acts as dimensional stabilizing agent in relation to moisture (thanks Rupert Wimmer).